 1961 - A Christmas season view by Frederick Schussel that was located by Torbjörn Eriksson.
 It's from American Stock Archive and can be seen on the Getty Images site and on Photos.com.
 Thanks to Bruce Kimmel for dating the photo.
 He notes that "The Grass is Greener" and "On the Double" opened on November 22 for a one week run.

 c.1964 - The view west on Hollywood Blvd. with Rector's Admiral visible on the far left.
-Thanks to Alison Martino for the photo on Flickr where she also has a nice collection of additional historic L.A. photos.
+Thanks to Alison Martino for sharing the photo on Flickr where she also has a nice collection of additional historic L.A. photos.
 At the theatre that week: Belmondo in "That Man From Rio" (a June 1964 U.S. release) and Deborah Kerr and Gary Cooper in "The Naked Edge," a 1961 release.
 The photo also appears on Ryan Khatam's Neat Stuff Blog in a 2009 post called "Vintage Los Angeles."

 c.1964 - A wider view with the same Kahlua billboard on Hody's.
 Thanks to John Davis for locating this one for a post on the Southern California Nostalgia private Facebook group.